Route stack

 - sickener russulas

-Take TroveRadar Into the Field
+Take TroveRadar into the field

 Explore Related Species

-Maine Elm Oyster
+Connecticut Elm Oyster

 Hypsizygus ulmarius

-Elm Oyster (Hypsizygus ulmarius) is a realistic state-level profile for Maine, where foragers look for it in standing elm and box elder trunks in urban or rural hardwood settings tied to maple-beech forests, birch groves, and coastal spruce woods.
+Elm Oyster (Hypsizygus ulmarius) is a realistic state-level profile for Connecticut, where foragers look for it in standing elm and box elder trunks in urban or rural hardwood settings tied to maple-beech forests, birch groves, and coastal spruce woods.
 This page narrows the North American pattern to local terrain and seasonality instead of relying on generic continent-wide copy. common on dying elms in settled landscapes.
 It is edible for many people, but accurate identification and proper preparation still matter.
 Toxicity planning matters because safe when the decurrent gills and stout central stem match, but compare carefully with true oysters.